-Romania: Expansion of gas export capacity to Hungary7.
-October 2020. / SEE Energy News
+Romania: Expansion of gas export capacity to Hungary, SEE Energy News

 According to Romanian natural gas transmission system operator Transgaz, this expansion increase includes the capacity envisaged under the first phase of the BRHA pipeline project.
 Export capacity to Hungary, through the Arad-Szeged interconnector, will increase from current 0.75 billion cubic meters per year to 1.75 billion cubic meters per year as of 1 December.
 Thus, the export capacity through the interconnection point with Hungary will be over 17 % of the domestic production, which is currently under 10 billion cubic meters per year.

 In March, Transgaz committed to increase the transfer capacity to both Hungary and Bulgaria, in order to avoid a fine of up to 10 % of its turnover from the European Commission.
 More specifically, Transgaz has committed: – to make available minimum export capacities of 1.75 billion cubic meters per year at the interconnection point between Romania and Hungary (Csanadpalota).
 This capacity is equivalent to around one sixth of Hungary’s annual gas consumption; – to make available minimum export capacities totaling 3.7 billion cubic meters per year at two interconnection points between Romania and Bulgaria (Giurgiu/Ruse and Negru Voda I/Kardam).
 This capacity covers more than half of Bulgaria and Greece’s annual gas consumption; – to ensure that its tariff proposals to the Romanian national energy regulator (ANRE) will not discriminate between export and domestic tariffs in order to avoid interconnection tariffs that would make exports commercially unviable; – to refrain from using any other means of hindering exports.